 It’s simple – it’s all about chemistry (and a little bit of biology)

-No, I’m not talking science.
+No, I’m not talking hydroponics or science and such.
 Well, I am – kind of – but hear me out.
 In the context of relationships (and according to conventional wisdom), “chemistry is a complex emotion that two people get when they share a special connection”.
 Believe it or not, this doesn’t necessarily refer to a sexual bond.
 Chemistry is often instantaneous purely because it’s a feeling of impulse: impulse that makes two people think “we click”.

 Personally, from experience, I know this to be true.
 You can spend ages chatting to someone online but when you meet them, that initial romantic spark is just non-existent and that’s because there’s no real chemistry between those people in question.
 That’s the great thing about chemistry – it’s either there or it isn’t, and you know within seconds.
 It’s a pretty odd sensation when you think about it.
 How is it that you can be perfectly compatible with someone in a virtual environment yet in reality you couldn’t be more emotionally distant?